Islamic banking and finance: Tawarruq

-An example of this would be a customer wishing to borrow $1000 in cash having their bank buy $1,100 worth of a commodity such as iron from a supplier, buying the iron from the bank on credit with 12 months to pay the $1100 back, immediately selling the metal back to the bank for $1000 cash to be paid on the spot.
-The bank resells the iron to the supplier.
-(This would be the equivalent of borrowing $1000 for a year at an interest rate of 11 per cent.)
+An example of this would be a customer wishing to borrow $1,000 in cash having their bank buy $1,100 worth of a commodity such as iron from a supplier, buying the iron from the bank on credit with 12 months to pay the $1,100 back, and immediately selling the metal back to the bank for $1,000 cash to be paid on the spot.
+The bank then resells the iron to the supplier.
+(This would be the equivalent of borrowing $1,000 for a year at an interest rate of 11 percent.)